dinghaoluo/code_mpfi_dinghao/README.md

 includes analysis scripts for dLight and GRABNE data
 - **run_imaging_pipeline.py** runs grid ROI or Suite2p ROI trace extraction and alignment to behaviour
 ### defunct_code
-- **deepvid_grid_roi.py** is a pipeling to extract fluorescence traces and align them to behavioural variables using a grid ROI mask and denoised movies processed by [Colin Porter](https://github.com/porter-colin93).
+- **deepvid_grid_roi.py** is a pipeline to extract fluorescence traces and align them to behavioural variables using a grid ROI mask and denoised movies processed by [Colin Porter](https://github.com/porter-colin93).
 - **dLight_all_heatmap.py**
 - **dLight_plot.py**
 - **GRABNE_grid_roi.py**